By Geoffrey Chang

 How will Brexit affect your motor insurance?

-The government states that “your licence may no longer be valid by itself” in the event of no deal.
-In addition to your driving license, this means you’ll need physical evidence that proves you have the minimum legal cover required by the EU country you’re driving in.
-This is in the form of a Green Card.
+In addition to your driving license, you’ll need physical proof that you have the minimum legal insurance cover required by the EU country you’re driving in.
+This is called a Green Card.

 We’re ready to provide Green Cards to our customers for free, should there be a ‘no deal’.
 You’ll need to keep it on you and be able to present the physical document, together with your driving license.
 There won’t be any digital versions.